How to build a smooth Agile workflow for your team

 Stage of forming

 Now it is time to define the team roles.
-Assign different team members to different sprints and communicate their responsibilities for every sprint.
+Assign different team members to particular sprints and communicate their responsibilities for every sprint.

 Classical Agile projects require the following roles: